Ultimate Guide

 $50-200

-Wear per day (amortized cost)
+Wear per day (amortized)

 Total